symengine/SymEngine.jl/README.md

 ```

 #### Matrix-vector multiplication

-Now using the matrix we can do matrix math:
+Now using the matrix we can perform matrix operations:

 ```julia
 julia> W*[1.0, 2.0, 3.0, 4.0]